mysteriumnetwork/mysterium-vpn-mobile/README.md

 ##### Building release APK

-- Install Fastlane (if you done have it ymy-key-aliaset)
+- Install Fastlane (if don't have it yet)
     ```bash
     brew cask install fastlane
     ```